 2004: The Behavioral Health Day Program and the San Francisco Center for Wound Healing programs open.

-2005: The Center for Sports Medicine opens a new satellite center in Corte Madera at the Town Center.
-Saint Francis Memorial Hospital also celebrates its 100th birthday!
+2005: Saint Francis Memorial Hospital celebrates its 100th birthday!

-2006: It's a busy year for Saint Francis Memorial Hospital, as it opens a state-of-the-art new Emergency Department and implements CareConnect, the hospital-wide paperless medical record system.
+2006: Saint Francis Memorial Hospital opens a state-of-the-art new Emergency Department and implements CareConnect, the hospital-wide paperless medical record system.
 The hospital also welcomes new President/CEO Tom Hennessy.

-2007: The hospital goes green, replacing styrofoam products with sustainable paper ones.
-It also completes a top-to-bottom restoration of 909 Hyde Street.
+2007: The hospital goes green, replacing styrofoam products with sustainable paper.
+Hospital completes restoration of 909 Hyde Street.
 The Bothin Burn Center celebrates its 40th anniversary, and its efforts are recognized by numerous local and national agencies and dignitaries.
-In addition, the hospital's Acute Rehabilitation program is certified by the Commission of Accreditation for Rehab Facilities.
+The Acute Rehabilitation program is certified by the Commission of Accreditation for Rehab Facilities (CARF).

-2008: Saint Francis Memorial Hospital is certified as a Primary Stroke Center by the Joint Commission of Accreditation of Hospital Organizations (JCAHO).
-In January the hospital also awarded $80,000 in grants to local organizations promoting community health.
+2008: Saint Francis Memorial Hospital is certified as a Primary Stroke Center by the Joint Commission.
+Hospital awarded $80,000 in grants to local organizations promoting community health.
 The hospital breaks down walls to make way for the rennovation and enlargement of the Surgery Department.
 The Bothin Burn Center is re-verified by the American College of Surgeons Trauma Division.

-2009: Saint Francis opens the new and improved Spine Care Institute of San Francisco, located at 1199 Bush Street, Suite 200.
+2009: Saint Francis opens the new Spine Care Institute of San Francisco.

 2011: Saint Francis opens nine new and most advanced operating suites in San Francisco.